moonlight200/quic-opensand-emulation/README.md

 * Connection Establishment Time
 * Time to First Byte

+For evaluation of the result you can use these scripts: [quic-opensand-evaluation](https://github.com/moonlight200/quic-opensand-evaluation)

 ### Script structure

 The main executable script is `opensand.sh` it will source all other scripts before